hitzhangjie/golang-debugger-book-en/book/7-headto-sym-debugger/2-elf.md

   - EI_MAG1: E
   - EI_MAG2: L
   - EI_MAG3: F
-  - EI_Class: 寻址类型（32位寻址 or 64位寻址）；
+  - EI_Class: Addressing type (32-bit or 64-bit addressing);
-  - EI_Data: 处理器特定的数据在文件中的编码方式（小端还是大端）；
+  - EI_Data: How processor-specific data is encoded in the file (little-endian or big-endian);
-  - EI_VERSION: ELF规范的版本；
+  - EI_VERSION: Version of the ELF specification;
-  - EI_OSABI: 该二进制面向的OS以及ABI（sysv，hpux，netbsd，linux，solaris，irix，freebsd，tru64 unix，arm，stand-alone（embeded）；
+  - EI_OSABI: The OS and ABI the binary targets (sysv, hpux, netbsd, linux, solaris, irix, freebsd, tru64 unix, arm, stand-alone (embedded));
-  - EI_ABIVERSION: 该二进制面向的ABI版本（相同OSABI可能有不兼容的多个ABI版本）；
+  - EI_ABIVERSION: The ABI version the binary targets (same OSABI may have multiple incompatible ABI versions);
-  - EI_PAD: 这个位置开始到最后EI_NIDENT填充0，读取时要忽略；
+  - EI_PAD: From this position to the end of EI_NIDENT is filled with 0, should be ignored when reading;
-  - EI_NIDENT: e_ident数组长度；
+  - EI_NIDENT: Length of the e_ident array;
-- e_type: 文件类型（可重定位文件、可执行程序、动态链接文件、core文件等）；
+- e_type: File type (relocatable file, executable program, dynamic linking file, core file, etc.);
-- e_machine: 机器类型（386，spark，ppc，etc）；
+- e_machine: Machine type (386, spark, ppc, etc.);
-- e_version: 文件版本；
+- e_version: File version;
-- e_entry: 程序入口地址（如果当前文件没有入口地址，就填0）；
+- e_entry: Program entry address (if the current file has no entry address, fill with 0);
-- e_phoff: 段头表相对当前文件开头的偏移量；
+- e_phoff: Offset of the Program Header Table relative to the start of the current file;
-- e_shoff: 节头表相对当前文件开头的偏移量；
+- e_shoff: Offset of the Section Header Table relative to the start of the current file;
-- e_flags: 处理器特定的flags；
+- e_flags: Processor-specific flags;
-- e_ehsize: ELF文件头部结构体大小；
+- e_ehsize: Size of the ELF file header structure;
-- e_phentsize: 段头表中每个条目占用的空间大小；
+- e_phentsize: Size of space occupied by each entry in the Program Header Table;
-- e_phnum: 段头表中的条目数量；
+- e_phnum: Number of entries in the Program Header Table;
-- e_shentsize: 节头表中每个条目占用的空间大小；
+- e_shentsize: Size of space occupied by each entry in the Section Header Table;
-- e_shnum: 节头表中的条目数量；
+- e_shnum: Number of entries in the Section Header Table;
-- e_shstrndx: 存储了节名字的节在节头表中的索引 (可能是.strtab或者.shstrtab)；
+- e_shstrndx: Index of the section storing section names in the Section Header Table (may be .strtab or .shstrtab);

-> ps：ELF文件头其他字段都比较容易懂，关于.shstrtab，它的数据存储与.strtab雷同，只是它用来存section名 (man手册显示.strtab除了可以存储符号名，也可以存储Section名)。
+> ps: Other fields in the ELF file header are relatively easy to understand.
+Regarding .shstrtab, its data storage is similar to .strtab, but it's used to store section names (the man manual shows that .strtab can store both symbol names and section names).
 >
 > **String Table (.strtab section)**
 >